ArkingLab/mtDNA-CN-ExWAS/README.md

 This repo contains code (pipeline, scripts, and analysis notebooks) relating to Pillalamarri et al. 2023 HGG Advances "Whole-exome sequencing in 415,422 individuals identifies rare variants associated with mitochondrial DNA copy number" (PMID 36311265, doi: 10.1016/j.xhgg.2022.100147).

-This repository is a snapshot of a private repository with more comprehensive access to a variety of resources for the project along with results from the single- and rare-variant burden testing.
+This repository is a **snapshot of a private repository** (__ArkingLab/mito_rare-varaint__) with more comprehensive access to a variety of resources for the project along with results from the single- and rare-variant burden testing.
 Please reach out to `vpillal1@alumni.jh.edu` or `darking@jhmi.edu` for raw BOLT-LMM results from single- and GENESIS aggregate rare-variant burden testing results.

 ## Study Design